 As of now, there are no banning methods followed by Netflix unless in some extreme cases.
 However, recently, the company has taken steps to prevent the unauthorized use of the same account because of the users sharing their credentials with many users.
 This might be a turning point in limiting the wide usage of the service without purchasing a subscription plan.
 So, this will be bad news for those who share their accounts with a lot of users to watch Netflix without paying for the service.

 What should I do?

-We recommend you to not share the accounts with anyone else than your family members living in your house.
-By default, Netflix allows sharing account to up to 5 people and 4 simultaneous connections.
-So, try to stick with that and to not do anything sneaky to cheat the system.
-It will ensure that your account stays safe forever and you can enjoy the fun of Netflix forever.
+We recommend you not share the accounts with anyone else than your family members living in your house.
+By default, Netflix allows sharing accounts to up to 5 people and 4 simultaneous connections.
+So, try to stick with that and not do anything sneaky to cheat the system.
+It will ensure that your account stays safe forever, and you can enjoy the fun of Netflix forever.

 How to share?

 Now that you know you can share your Netflix account with your family members.
 How to do it?
 Just share the password with your family members and let them access Netflix from whatever device they prefer.
 Whether it’s a smartphone or a TV placed in individual rooms, Netflix is smart enough to keep separate watching profiles for each one of those devices without interfering with one another.
 So the video suggestions and watchlists will be completely separate for every device that uses the same Netflix account.

 But, for that to happen, you should purchase a plan that allows multiple connections and streaming on multiple devices simultaneously.